mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 1:07:33

 In Christian religion, always there is something we know.
 Wonderful spirit, halos, inspiration, catechism, *[unintelligible]*, *[unintelligible]*.
-Spiritual greed; *[unintelligible]* That’s fine, if that makes you have fun – but is that really the spiritual security your are looking for?
+Spiritual greed; *[unintelligible]* That’s fine, if that makes you have fun – but is that really the spiritual security you are looking for?
 No. Because finally, you are really stuck in there.

-The other day someone came to see me and told me about her life, because she was predicted by one of the Indian religious persons who was great.
+The other day someone came to see me and told me about her life, because she was predicted by one of the great Indian religious persons.
 At that time she was not ready to accept that prediction.
 But recently she started to believe, because his predictions came to be true! *[He laughs.]* But, not all the predictions he gave; only some.

 [Those predictions she believed] must be something unwholesome, bad, because people pay really careful attention to something unwholesome or bad.
 If we are happy, we don’t pay attention, because we are happy.
 We are really infatuated with happiness; that’s why we don’t pay attention.
 But if you are in fearful conditions, you really pay attention to it.
 Then, you create nervousness, paying more careful attention, again and again.
 Finally, you cannot move an inch, right in the middle of prediction.